eugenebang/DREAMwalk/README.md

 # DREAMwalk
 [![DOI](https://zenodo.org/badge/562475574.svg)](https://zenodo.org/badge/latestdoi/562475574)

-The official code implementation for DREAMwalk from our paper, [Multi-layer Guilt-by-association for drug repurposing by integrating clinical knowledge on biological heterogeneous networks](https://www.biorxiv.org/content/10.1101/2022.11.22.517225v1).
+The official code implementation for DREAMwalk from our paper, [Biomedical knowledge graph learning for drug repurposing by extending guilt-by-association to multiple layers](https://www.nature.com/articles/s41467-023-39301-y).

 We also provide codes for calculating semantic similarities of entities given hierarchy data, along with example heterogeneous network file and notebook file for generating node embedding and predicting associations.